1999 London nail bombings

 On 2 May 1999, the Metropolitan Police Anti-Terrorist Branch charged 22-year-old David Copeland with murder.
-Copeland, who became known as the "London nail bomber", was a Neo-Nazi militant and a former member of two political groups, the British National Party and then the National Socialist Movement.
-The bombings were aimed at London's black, Bengali and LGBT communities.
+Copeland, who became known as the "London nail bomber", was a neo-Nazi militant and a former member of two political groups, the British National Party and then the National Socialist Movement.
+The bombings were aimed at London's Black, Bengali, and LGBT communities.
 Copeland was convicted of murder in 2000 and given six life sentences.

 Overview

-Brixton Market bomb
+Electric Avenue bomb

 The first bombing, on Saturday, 17 April 1999, was in Electric Avenue, Brixton, an area of south London with a large black population.
 The bomb was made using explosives from fireworks, taped inside a sports bag, primed and left at Brixton Market.
 The Brixton Market traders became suspicious, and one of them, Gary Shilling, moved the bag to a less crowded area after seeing perpetrator Copeland acting suspiciously.
 Two further moves of the bomb occurred by unconvinced traders, including the bomb being removed from the bag, which is when it ended up next to the Iceland supermarket.
 Concerned traders called the police, who arrived at the scene just as the bomb detonated at 5:25 pm.
 Forty-eight people were injured, many of them seriously because of the 4 in nails that were packed around the bomb.
 The explosion was strong, sending nails in all directions, blowing windows and blasting a parked car across the street.